 FACULTY FRINGE CONCERTS will present masterful interpretations of important and representative solo and small ensemble pieces.

-TWO STUDENT CONCERTS (21 June and 28 June) will showcase the work of the faculty-coached ensembles that constitute the main components of each afternoon's schedule.
-Repertoire is wide-ranging, and need not be restricted to Bach-circle works.
+TWO STUDENT CONCERTS (27 June and 4 July) will showcase the work of the faculty-coached ensembles that constitute the main components of each afternoon's schedule.

-STUDENT ORCHESTRA Michael Sponseller and Joe Gascho will share direction of the student orchestra, which will meet several evenings each week.
+STUDENT ORCHESTRA Joe Gascho will direct the student orchestra, which will meet several evenings each week.